ErikN-26/Project2/README.md

 What did you do particularly well?: I believe I made the program easy to follow by creating different methods for the results with or without additional monthly deposits.
 I also kept the code consistent and added the neccessary space to make the code readable.
 I also made the calculations accurate to the information provided.

 Where could you enhance your code?
-How would these improvements make your code more efficient, secure, and so on?:
+How would these improvements make your code more efficient, secure, and so on?: I could make the names of the class and methods shorter and more accurate to their functioins so that I can avoid future cofusion.
+I could also make it so that the information is saved to a text file so that the users can come back and view the results without having to do the proces again.

+Which pieces of the code did you find most challenging to write, and how did you overcome this?
+What tools or resources are you adding to your support network?
+The most challenging part of the project was writing the compound interest calculation correctly.
+To overcome this I went back and reviewed the provided functional requirements and made many changes to my code until I got the right answer.

+What skills from this project will be particularly transferable to other projects or course work?: throughout this project I was able to gain alot of experience with visual studio and I believe that will help me with further projects and course work.

+How did you make this program maintainable, readable, and adaptable?: I believe I kept the program maintainable and readable by following clean coding practices such as clear functiion structures and consistent indentation.
+I also added comments throughout the program to explain my thoughts.